stijsseling/community-widgets/widgets/wud-monitor-by-panonim/wud-old/README.md

 # What's Up Docker Monitor v1.1 - Old

-This widget uses the WUD API.
-It fetches all containers and displays them in Glance.
-It checks if a container needs an update and displays that information.
-You can also decide whether you want to toggle displaying all containers or only the ones that need an update.

 **Note:** In the v1.1 update, WUD Monitor changed API fetching from `POST` to `GET` because many users complained about long waiting times.
 If you don’t like this change, you can revert it using the code shown below.
 ```txt
 url: http://${WUD_URL}/api/containers/watch